SamFleming/Symfony2-SimpleDeployScripts/README.md

 ## The Deploy Goal

-Just call a simple script from the command line and have it handle all the things needed to sync to a server and sort out any specific Symfony2 requirements for updating at that end.
+To just call a simple script from the command line and have it handle all the things needed to sync to a server and sort out any specific Symfony2 requirements for updating at that end.

 This is what I was aiming for: